Need Help? Just Ask.

 Driving lesson accident claims arise when a learner driver is involved in an accident caused by the negligence of the driving instructor.
 Since learner drivers are only coming to grips with road experience they are more likely to be involved in a road traffic accident due to their inexperience and slower reaction times to errors.Tell Us About Your Case

-Despite a professional driving instructor present in the vehicle accidents can still occur.
-Although learner drivers have the same duty of care as other road users, drivers should cater extra care for learner drivers and extend their breaking distance between cars.
+Despite a professional driving instructor present in the vehicle, accidents can still occur.
+Although learner drivers have the same duty of care as other road users, drivers should cater extra care for learner drivers and extend their braking distance between cars.